Irish Open (golf): History

 When the event resumed at Portmarnock in 1946, Fred Daly became the first Irish winner.
 The tournament turned in a contest between Daly and Bobby Locke, Daly eventually winning by 4 strokes.
 No one else was within 10 shots of Daly.
 There was a second Irish winner at Royal Portrush in 1947 when Harry Bradshaw won the title, two ahead of Flory Van Donck.
 Max Faulkner led after three rounds but a final round 76 dropped him down to third place.
 Dai Rees won in 1948, his total of 295 being two better than Norman Von Nida.
 Faulkner again led after three round but a 77 left him tied for third place.
 Bradshaw won for a second time at Belvoir Park in 1949.
 Bobby Locke came close to matching him but finished a stroke behind.
 The 1950 tournament was won by the Australian Ossie Pickworth, two ahead of John Panton and Norman Von Nida.

 The event was not held in 1951 or 1952 but was held again in 1953 at Belvoir Park.
 Eric Brown won with a score of 272, a stroke ahead of Harry Weetman.
 22-year-old Peter Alliss had taken an early clubhouse lead on 274 but was eventually beaten by Weetman and then Brown, finishing in third place.
 After 1953, the event was not played again until 1975; plans to revive the tournament in 1970 were abandoned after backers Pepsi pulled out.

 Since 1963 Carroll's had sponsored a major tournament, the Carroll's International at Woodbrook Golf Club, which had been a European Tour event since the tour started in 1972.
 For the 1975 European Tour season the Carroll's International was dropped and Carroll's became the sponsor of the revived Irish Open, which took its place on the tour and was played at Woodbrook in the first year.
 Christy O'Connor Jnr became the third Irish winner, finishing one ahead of Harry Bannerman, and took the first prize of £5,000.

+The Irish Open was one of the European Tour Rolex Series events form 2017–2020.
+The Rolex Series started in 2017, with each tournament in the series having a minimum prize fund of $7 million.
+During this period,the date was moved to early July, two weeks before The Open Championship.
+It is currently held in early September.